nhs-r-community/NHSRpostcodetools/README.md

-If you experience any problems using this package, find a bug, or have ideas for how to improve it, you are welcome to [create a GitHub issue][issues], or you may prefer to start a thread in the [Discussions][discussions] area.
+If you experience any problems using this package, find a bug, or have ideas for how to improve it, you are welcome to [create a GitHub issue][issues], or you may prefer to start a thread in the [Discussions](discussions) area.

 Before submitting your issue, please read the NHS-R Community's [guidance on how to contribute to packages][tools].